QuantEcon/lecture-source-py/rst_files/opt_tax_recur.rst

 It does this by increasing :math:`c_0` and thereby lowering :math:`u_{c,0}`

-Conversely, if  :math:`b_{0} < 0`, the Ramsey planner sets the tax rate at :math:`t=0` higher than in  subsequent periods.
+Conversely, if  :math:`b_{0} < 0`, the Ramsey planner sets the tax rate at :math:`t=0` higher than in  subsequent periods

-A side effect of lowering time :math:`t=0` consumption  is that it raises  the one-period  interest rate at time 0 above that of subsequent periods.
+A side effect of lowering time :math:`t=0` consumption  is that it raises  the one-period  interest rate at time 0 above that of subsequent periods

 There are only two values of initial government debt at which  the tax rate is constant for all :math:`t \geq 0`